kovidgoyal/calibre/manual/regexp_quick_reference.rst

         Group that does not capture the selection

     ``(?>expression)``
-        Atomic Group: As soon as the expression is satisfied, the regex engine passes, and if the rest of the pattern fails, it will not backtrack to try other combinations with the expression.
+        Atomic Group: As soon as the expression is satisfied, the regexp engine passes, and if the rest of the pattern fails, it will not backtrack to try other combinations with the expression.
 Atomic groups do not capture.